nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 3.9 Mark events as done: `done` (Marcus Tan)
 If you would like to mark an event as done, you can use the done command to do so.

-Format: `done EVENT_TYPE EVENT_INDEX [EVENT_DATE]`
+Format: `done EVENT_TYPE; EVENT_INDEX; [EVENT_DATE]`

 Acceptable date formats: DD/MM/YYYY or DD/MM/YY

 If you wish to mark a specific event in a repeated task as done, you may enter the date of that repeated event.

 Examples:
--	`done personal 1` marks the 1st Personal event as done.
+-	`done personal; 1` marks the 1st Personal event as done.
--	`done personal 2 1/3/2020` if the 2nd Personal event is a repeated event with a repetition occurring on 1st March 2020, that repetition will be marked as done
+-	`done personal; 2; 1/3/2020` if the 2nd Personal event is a repeated event with a repetition occurring on 1st March 2020, that repetition will be marked as done

 Expected output:
 ```
 _________________________________
-done personal 2 1/3/2020
+done personal; 2; 1/3/2020
 _________________________________
 You have successfully marked this event as done!
 [P][✓] test 2 on 2020-03-01, 14:00